octaborg/proposals/OCTA-0.md

         this.termInDays = State.init(termInDays);
       }

-      // Request a loan with required proofs
+      // Request a loan with required proofs.
+Called by the borrower
       @method async requestLoan(amount: UInt64, proofs: TransactionDataProofs) { (2)
         (3)
       }

-      // Approve the loan for the given address
+      // Approve the loan for the given address.
+Called by the lender.
+      // This would be useful when lenders optimize on the type of borrowers
+      // based on the demand and other factors.
       @method async approve(address: PublicKey) {
       }

-      // Accept the loan for the calling address
+      // Accept the loan for the calling address.
+Called by the borrower.
       @method async accept() {
       }